namlook/mongokit/README.md

  * custom validators
  * cross database document reference
  * random query support (which returns a random document from the database)
- * inheritance and polymorphisme support
+ * inheritance and polymorphism support
  * versionized document support (in beta stage)
  * partial auth support (it brings a simple User model)
  * operator for validation (currently : OR, NOT and IS)